gitploy-io/spinnaker-demo/README.md

 ## Step 2: Add custom webhook

-As deploying to Kubernetes, Spinnaker has to update the deployment status by the [deployment API call](https://docs.github.com/en/rest/reference/deployments#create-a-deployment-status).
+While deploying to Kubernetes, Spinnaker has to update the deployment status by the [deployment API call](https://docs.github.com/en/rest/reference/deployments#create-a-deployment-status).
 Spinnaker provides a simple way to add [a custom stage](https://spinnaker.io/docs/guides/operator/custom-webhook-stages/) instead of extending through codes.
-Spinnaker can typically make deployment API calls as part of a pipeline by adding a custom stage.
+Spinnaker can typically make API calls as part of a pipeline by adding a custom stage.

-To create a custom webhook, you must add the [configuration](./spinnaker/.hal/default/profiles/orca-local.yml) for the stage in `orca-local.yml` located in `~/.hal/default/profiles`. *Note that you should modify the `GITHUB_TOKEN` string into your token.
+To create a custom webhook, I had to add the [configuration](./spinnaker/.hal/default/profiles/orca-local.yml) for the stage in `orca-local.yml` located in `~/.hal/default/profiles`.
+The custom stage has a few variables, `owner`, `repo`, `deployment_id`, `description`, and `state`, for updating the deployment status.

 After locating the `orca-local.yml`, deploy it in the `halyard-0` pod(i.e. `hal deploy apply`).
 Then you can find a new stage in your pipeline.

+*Note that you must modify the `GITHUB_TOKEN` string into your token if you copy the file.*

 ![Custom Webhook](./docs/images/custom-webhook.png)

 ## Step 3: Add a pipeline from the pipeline template

-Pipeline template is a amazing feature to share with your teams within a single application, across different applications.
-In this demo, we'll create a pipeline from the [pipeline template](./spinnaker/pipeline-template/deploy.json).
+Pipeline template is a fantastic feature to share with your teams within a single application, across different applications.
+We'll create a pipeline from the [pipeline template](./spinnaker/pipeline-template/deploy.json).
 You have to install the [spin](https://spinnaker.io/docs/guides/spin/) CLI, if you haven't already done.

 To enable pipeline template: